 The Otus 1.4/28 will not necessarily be superior everywhere in the frame: pro-grade zooms are really good these days and can deliver outstanding results.
 But our discussion here is about total performance: near to far and over the entire frame, particularly on planar or semi-planar subjects.
 The Otus 1.4/28 maintains a consistently high performance across the frame at any distance, minimizing variation in sharpness, minimizing field curvature, etc. It can be a trusted tool, relatively free of “surprises”.

-Now we get to it: how does the Otus 1.4/28 perform against a pro-grade f/2.8 zoom on a distance scene?
+Now we get to the nitty-gritty.
+How does the Otus 1.4/28 perform against a pro-grade f/2.8 zoom on a landscape shot?

-This comparison was selected from among six A/B shootouts taken over several weeks.
-I chose it mainly because while it is a distance scene, there is still a large near-to-far layout of subject matter, which if anything affords the chance for the zoom to look better than a pure far-distance scene—I wanted to show something realistically “3D” having several distinct “layers” at different distances.
+This particular comparison was selected because while it is a distant scene, there is still a large near-to-far layout of subject matter, which if anything affords the chance for the zoom to look better than a pure far-distance view.
+I wanted to show something realistically “3D” having several distinct layers at different distances.

 Another reason I chose this scene was for its extreme contrast, looking to challenge the lenses on the flare and contrast fronts as well.
 The raw conversion pushes Adobe Camera Raw to the limits of its controls.
 Both lenses do fine on that front (front element shaded for both as is my wont).

-Below, focus was matched at f/2.8 on the “9050 Pine Creek Road” lettering as well as could be done at full magnification in Live View.
+In picture 5, focus was matched at f/2.8 on the “9050 Pine Creek Road” lettering as well as could be done at full magnification in Live View.
 Even so, the match is not exactly right: the zoom is sharper near the waterfall area at f/2.8 but degrades rapidly in outer zones.
 The Otus is slightly out of focus on the rock at the top of the waterfall, as it ought to be, and much sharper in the outer zones, where it ought to be.
-That this is so is confirmed with the f/1.4 frame (not shown).
+This is confirmed with the f/1.4 frame (not shown).
 And that is part of the point: the zoom is not sharp where it ought to be given the choice of focus: its forward-arcing field curvature rapidly comes into play away from the central areas—a very big negative for this scene.
 The crops that follow show a striking variation.

 Magnification for the Otus and the zoom is closely matched to within about 0.5% and shutter speed is identical for both lenses.
 The tripod was fixed in place.
 No lens corrections used during raw conversion.
-Even at f/8, the differences are substantial, though this won’t be obvious at web size—see the crops that follow, and click on them to open them at full size.
+Even at f/8, the differences are substantial, though this won’t be obvious at web size — see the crops that follow, and click on them to open them at full size.

 Extremely large crops would have been far too large for most displays and made it difficult to comment on specific areas.
 The crops are nonetheless very large; open at full size to best see the differences.
 All crops at f/8 unless noted.
 Otus crop at top, zoom crop at bottom.